lininglouis/jekyll-now/_posts/2017-12-11-Keras basic calculation.md

 ```
 total parameter for one Conv2D layer =  filters_num * (kernel_size * kernel_size * image_channel  + 1)
 ```
-each filter need 1 bias parameter, so we add 1 for each filter
+Since each filter need 1 bias parameter, we add 1 in the formula